carolinholat/docs/src/content/docs/overview.md

 # Overview

-UI-Schema is a UI and Form generator for React using JSON-Schema.
-In the core is a widget system which supports creating complex interactions and custom inputs.
+UI and Form generator for React using [JSON-Schema](https://json-schema.org/understanding-json-schema/index.html) build around a powerful widget system, made for beautiful and great experiences!

+Widgets are defined per design-system, use the design-system binding you need or create your own easily.

 JSON-Schema included keywords are used to describe the data and create the UI based on the data-schema and special UI keywords.
 A data-schema with integrated ui-schema enforces the consistency of the UX across different apps and devices.